Getting Rome Colosseum underground tour tickets is now easier than it used to be (even though they can be hard to come by, the procedure is easier.)

 Here's everything you need to know about getting Rome Colosseum underground tour tickets:

-The Colosseum is open daily from 9:30 am.
+The Colosseum is open daily from 9 AM.
 Closing hours vary throughout the year.
 In spring, summer, and early fall, it closes at 7:15 pm.
-The Colosseum is closed on December 25 and January 1.

 If you book the colosseum underground tour through the official booking site Coopculture, the cost is:

-There is a 2 Euro fee for booking.
+There is a 2 Euro fee for booking, which is obligatory.

 It is free for: